What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • People vibe:

-• Locals: On the whole welcoming and friendly
+• Locals: On the whole welcoming and friendly, a little jaded sometimes in the Annapurna lodges.

 • Other travellers: Huge variety, a lot of older tour groups and first-time travellers

 • Accommodation: Huge choice.
-Tea houses on trekking routes are cheap, basic and comfortable, but it's best to have a sleeping bag (easily rented in Pokhara or Kathmandu).
+Tea houses on trekking routes are cheap, basic and comfortable.
+Advanced booking is not required aside from a couple of popular hotels in Kathmandu.

-• Hot water: Normally okay, hardly ever when trekking
+• Hot water: Normally okay.
+Solar heated water sometimes available when trekking

-• Health: Minor food poisoning common and at least diarrhoea
+• Health: Minor food poisoning common and at least diarrhoea.
+It is worth noting the differences between giardia, dysentery and normal diarrhoea as they require different medications.

-• What to take: Walking footwear to trek: everything else from rain macs to sleeping bags you can hire or buy cheap and quite good quality.
+• What to take: Walking footwear to trek, thermal leggings and a top: everything else from rain macs to sleeping bags you can hire or buy cheaply.

 • What to buy: There are literally thousands of cheap crafts that you will want to buy and much else besides

-• Books: Fantastic selection of new and second hand books, the best in the world.
-Read 'Into Thin Air' for that Everest climbing experience
+• Books: Fantastic selection of new and second hand books.
+Read 'Into Thin Air' for that Everest climbing experience.
+Annapurna by Maurice Herzog and Edmund Hilary's accounts of climbing Everest are also excellent.

 • Food: The budget eating capital of the world, cheap with huge variety.
 Beware if you have a problem with MSG, since it ends up in many dishes.
-Avoid beef since it is poor quality and Hindu Nepalese do not eat it
+Avoid beef since it is poor quality and Hindu Nepalese do not eat it.
+Buffalo is tough but very tasty.

 • Vegetarians: Never a problem, amazing choice